-I don’t talk about my personal life too much on here, but we’re going there today :) The past few years my husband has been in grad school at night and I was left with a lot of time to fill on my own.
+I don’t talk about my personal life too much on here, but we’re going there today. :) The past few years my husband has been in grad school at night and I was left with a lot of time to fill on my own.
 So I worked.
 I worked like crazy.
 I worked to the point of near burn out.
-I taught all day, wrote in between clients, spent my nights developing online programs, participating in Twitter chats to make new online connections, you may remember my schedule that I shared in this earlier post.
+I taught all day, wrote in-between clients, spent my nights developing online programs, participated in Twitter chats to make new online connections, you may remember my schedule that I shared in this earlier post.

 Not only was I working too much.
 My mind never turned off.
 A common problem for self-employed entrepreneurs.
 When you work on your own, it’s all up to you!
 So it’s tempting to do more and more and more hoping that will translate into more and more success.
 After nearly reaching burnout in just two years, I knew I needed to make a change.
 I knew I needed to find more balance.